 Moisture regimes in the spring and summer can be defined in terms of storm tracks, which typically move across the county from southwest to east.
-The storm track affecting the analysis area starts along the western or southern edges of Garfield County and tracks northeastward across the county before moving out farther onto the eastern plains of Montana.
+The storm track affecting the analysis area starts along the western or southern edges of Golden Valley County and tracks northeastward across the county before moving out onto the eastern plains of Montana.
 Significant moisture associated with these storm tracks will be higher in April and May and will trend downward in June with mainly dry thunderstorms expected in July and August.
 Thunderstorm activity is possible in September and early October but at a much-reduced rate compared to early spring.

 Winters have been mild for the past few years with a pronounced drought that affected large portions of the Northern Rockies.
 Winter and spring snow events have been fewer with less snow accumulating over the mountains with streams and rivers flowing at or near record low levels.
 In addition, subsurface moisture continued to be short helping to stress vegetation of all types.
-Bug kill has spread across large portions of the Northern Rockies and tree covered areas of Garfield County over the past few drought years providing standing dead fuels for potential large fires.
-The winter of 2005-2006 continued this trend with warmer than normal conditions along with drier than normal moisture however several spring storm systems in March and April 2006 have provided much needed widespread moisture across large portions of Montana.
-While this moisture has helped the agriculture community and helped replenish surface and subsurface moisture with near normal streams and reservoirs, the long-term drought continues to pose potential large fire problems in the larger fuel types.
+Bug kill has spread across large portions of the Northern Rockies and forested areas of Golden Valley County over the past few drought years providing standing dead fuels for potential large fires.
+The winter of 2006-2007 continued this trend with warmer than normal conditions along with drier than normal moisture.
+While spring moisture helps the agriculture community and helps replenish surface and subsurface moisture with near normal streams and reservoirs, the long-term drought continues to pose potential large fire problems in the larger fuel types.

-The higher elevations in the Absaroka Mountains of southern Montana and the Big and Little Snowy Mountains in Fergus County provide the orographic lifting that results thunderstorm formation when encountering ample low level moisture across central Montana grow to mature storms that move across Garfield County.
-Heavy lightning activity associated with these storms contributes to a significant number of fire starts along the storm's path especially in late July and August across the Missouri Breaks across northern Garfield County.
+The higher elevations of the mountains surrounding the county provide the orographic lifting that results in more moisture to this forested area with a corresponding increase in thunderstorm activity.
+Heavy lightning activity associated with these storms contributes to a significant number of fire starts along the storm's path especially in late July and August.
 Dry lightning events increase during this period with these thunderstorms often producing strong down draft winds with little if any rain.
 These storms can be several miles wide at their bases with lightning expected anywhere within a 40-50 mile radius of the storms.

-A review of the fire history for Garfield County for the years 1982-2005 showed the following:
+A review of the fire weather history for Golden Valley County for the years 2000-2005 showed the following: